 Why were you commissioned to shoot the Jewellery stand at this years Fashion Week festival?

 “Swarovski commissioned me to shoot at London Fashion Week, the shoot was to basically document their promotional stand.
-They had a jewellery collection and a number of different design collaborations with other jewellers, they had a really beautiful chic stand which showed off these designs.
-My role as a photographer was to make the jewellery look as beautiful and and well presented as possible, this is something I really enjoyed doing and I think I did the job really well.”
+They had a jewelry collection and a number of different design collaborations with other jewelers, they had a really beautiful chic stand which showed off these designs.
+My role as a photographer was to make the jewelry look as beautiful and well presented as possible, this is something I really enjoyed doing and I think I did the job really well.”

 What was the most exciting aspect about shooting at London Fashion Week?

-“I think for me, the most exciting aspect about shooting at London Fashion Week was having the opportunity to work in a really fast paced environment.
-It’s a really special and unique experience, it’s a massive cultural event in the London calendar and being able to work with a high quality brand like Swarovski and see the beautiful products that they make was really exciting.
-From a photographic point of view, you’re able to have a comprehensive range to the images and produce wide variety of shots that provide context to the activity, such as close up details of the jewellery that most people walking past wouldn’t notice.
+“I think for me, the most exciting aspect of shooting at London Fashion Week was having the opportunity to work in a really fast-paced environment.
+It’s a really special and unique experience, it’s a massive cultural event in the London calendar and being able to work with a high-quality brand like Swarovski and see the beautiful products that they make was really exciting.
+From a photographic point of view, you’re able to have a comprehensive range to the images and produce a wide variety of shots that provide context to the activity, such as close up details of the jewelry that most people walking past wouldn’t notice.
 This is where I feel photography can be really powerful and great for clients, especially those who want their products to stand out.”

 What advice would you give to an aspiring photographer wanting to shoot London Fashion Week?